ErpNetDocs/winclient/introduction/fields-management/default-values-management.md

 The default value that you set – *Account EUR*, in the *Payment account* field of the sales order document, needs to be cleared.

-After clearing the default value following the steps above, if you open a sales order document, *Payment account* will be empty.
+After clearing the default value following the steps above, if you open a sales order document, the *Payment account* field will be empty.